Toni Gonzaga: Early life and background

 Toni Gonzaga was born Celestine Cruz Gonzaga on January 20, 1984, in Taytay, She is the eldest daughter of former punong barangay, councilor and vice mayor Carlito "Bonoy" and Crisanta "Pinty" (née Cruz) Gonzaga, who also acts as her talent manager.
 Her younger sister, Catherine "Cathy" Gonzaga, professionally known as Alex Gonzaga, is also an actress, comedian, television host and vlogger.
-In Taytay, she was an elected Barangay Kagawad for one term and a Sunday school teacher in Taytay United Methodist Church.
-She studied mass communication at the Dominican College in San Juan for two years.
-Later, she transferred to the Asian Institute for Distance Education (AIDE) and shifted her major to AB English, which she wasn't able to finish due to her busy showbiz schedule.
+In Taytay, she was an elected Barangay Kagawad for one term, and was also a Sunday school teacher in the United Methodist Church.
+She studied mass communication at the Dominican College in San Juan, Metro Manila, for two years.
+She later transferred to the Asian Institute for Distance Education (AIDE) and shifted her major to a Bachelor of Arts in English, which she was unable to finish due to her entertainment career.
 She is currently enrolled at the University of the Philippines Open University taking up her bachelor's degree in multimedia studies.
-Gonzaga is an active member of the United Methodist Church.